MAX MILLENNIUM COORDINATED OBSERVING PLAN 003

 to solar active regions that are likely to produce solar flares of GOES class M5 or greater.

 Max Millennium Chief Observer will declare a Major Flare Watch.

 Goal: To obtain multi-wavelength imaging and spectroscopic observations

 before, during and after large solar flares, which will be the

-source of high quality X-ray and
+source of high quality X-ray spectra and images from RHESSI.

 Approach: In a manner appropriate to each instrument, observatory,

 and spacecraft, to observe, if at all possible,

 the active region identified in

 Major Flare Watch message from the Max Millennium Chief Observer